 Introduction

 Why do men and women differ in their level and types of political engagement?
 Scholars have long found that men report a higher sense of political efficacy and are over-represented in the vast majority of countries’ legislative assemblies.
 Findings about gender differences in other aspects of political engagement, including political interest, political knowledge and voter turnout, are more complex but also point to important gender differences.
 This dissertation hypothesizes that gender differences in political interest are mainly due to childhood political socialization, and in particular to the influence of same-gender peers and adult role models in early political discussions.
 By uncovering the distinct political topics these actors emphasize when they speak about politics to boys relative to girls, it becomes possible to have a clearer idea about what brings larger numbers of boys towards institutional politics after they become adult men.
-Notably, it is argued that interest for partisan politics is distinctly transmitted by men and to boys.
+Notably, it is argued that interest inpartisan politics is distinctly transmitted by men and to boys.

 Throughout this dissertation, the umbrella term political engagement is used to describe forms of commitment to politics through attitudes and actions — leaving aside the ideological content of these attitudes and actions.
 Political engagement has been used to refer to political interest, political discussion, political knowledge, voter turnout, political efficacy, and/or party membership (Coffé and Bolzendahl 2010; Gidengil, O’Neill, and Young 2010; Verba, Burns, and Schlozman 1997).
 More narrowly, political participation is used to refer to political actions, such as boycotting, participating in protests, donating money to candidates, intending to vote, or voting.
 Political interest is this study’s main variable of interest, but it is often studied alongside other aspects of political engagement, making political engagement a relevant category for analytic purposes.
 Unless otherwise specified, political interest refers to self-reported interest in politics in general.

 Gender is understood here as “sets of socially constructed meanings of masculinities and femininities, derived from context-specific identifications of sex, that is, male and female, men and women” (Beckwith 2010, 160).
 While gender is viewed as a social construct, it is already observable at a young age and further develops through time due to biological factors — not environmental ones (Hatemi et al. 2012).
 Various other gender identities have been identified, including transgender, non-binary, gender-queer and gender-ambiguous people (Matsuno and Budge 2017).
 In the 2019 Canadian Election Study, people who identify as “Other (e.g. Trans, non-binary, two-spirit, gender-queer)” made up 0.8% of all online respondents.
-Due to this study’s sample size and theoretical grounding, only people who identify as men, women, boys and girls are studied, like most studies on gender differences in political engagement do.
+Due to this study’s sample size and theoretical grounding, only people who identify as men, women, boys and girls are studied, as inmost studies of gender differences in political engagement.
 Further research using purposely selected samples of people who do not identify as men or women will be needed to get a better understanding of the determinants of their political interest.

 The diagnosis